-In Bosnia and Herzegovina, the UNDP are committed to helping the country through strengthened national and local capacities to carry out political, economic and social reforms and development.
-UNDP in Bosnia and Herzegovina focuses on 4 key areas: Justice and Security, Social Inclusion and Democratic Governance, Rural and Regional Development, and Energy and Environment.
+In Bosnia and Herzegovina, the UNDP are committed to helping the country through political, economic and social reforms.
+They are specifically focused on 4 key areas: security, social inclusion, rural development, and the environment.

 The UNDP in Bosnia and Herzegovina asked for an app which could be used to manage and visualise hazard data relating to floods, landslides, landmines and earthquakes, as well as information about the people that are living under these hazards.

 The app is available on all major platforms and allows users to report local risks and hazards, such as floods and landslides.
 The information is passed on to UNDP staff who analyse the dangerous and plan a response.
 High risk areas are mapped out visually using a geographic information system (GIS).
 Access to the data is also provided to local authorities who can use it to plan and coordinate their response.

 The app combines geographical data with local reports and hazard probability analysis.
 This creates a risk score for each part of the map which then can be displayed visually to give a quickly indication of the regions affected and the severity of the risk.